mikemerin/HadesTracker/README.md

     * When given the three choices during a run, can enter to show what each choice unlocks
 * Each boon:
   * Hover: denote difference between primary/secondary requirements, and combinations
+    * also, slight delay on showing for performance, also cross-fade animation
   * Ability to sort alphabetically vs. appearance
   * Number used/remaining per god
   * Extra requirements